 We will help discover the truth behind the crash to prove that you were not the only responsible party.
 We will work with medical consultants, accident reconstruction, and other legal experts to prove you deserve compensation.
 With our help, you are more likely to see a settlement in your favor to cover your medical bills, lost wages, and pain and suffering.

-Call today for a free consultation with one of our esteemed attorneys.
+Call today for a free consultation with one of our experienced attorneys.
 While you recover, we will do everything we can to protect your rights.

 No, Washington, DC follows pure contributory negligence.
 This means you can only recover compensation if you were not at fault in any way.
-Even small actions, like briefly looking at your phone or rolling through a stop sign, may affect your ability to recover, so it is important to speak with a lawyer before assuming responsibility.
+Even actions you may not consider significant could affect your ability to recover under DC’s contributory negligence rules, which is why speaking with a lawyer before making any assumptions is essential.

 In most cases, yes your insurance rates will increase after an accident.
 DC insurers are allowed to increase rates after an at-fault accident.
 The amount of the increase depends on the insurer, your driving record, the severity of the crash, and your policy history.